dev-guy/phoenix-ash-svelte-flowbite/README.md

 ## Notes

 - Svelte Skeleton
-  - Skeleton implementes styles and themes which are independent of Svelte
+  - [Svelte Skeleton](https://www.skeleton.dev) implements styles and themes which are independent of Svelte
-  - The theme is specified in assets/app.css.
-It is also specified in root.html.heex via data-theme="..."
+  - The theme is specified in `assets/app.css`.
+It is also specified in root.html.heex via `data-theme="..."`
-  - I'm working on adding Skeleton's surface, primary, secondary, tertiary, success, warning, and error colors to Pyro, and performing other synchronization between them
+  - Skeleton's surface, primary, secondary, tertiary, success, warning, and error colors were incorporated with Pyro's components for a consistent look across Pyro and Skeleton components
-  - Skeleton 1.6+ and Svelte 3.59+ result in an <Accordion> error.
-Use Svelte 3.58 for now.
 - LiveSvelte
   - Svelte delivers many client-side UX niceties such as animations.
 Combining LiveView and Svelte is 10x!
   - [LiveSvelte video](https://www.youtube.com/watch?v=JMkvbW35QvA)
   - Need another Svelte or JavaScript component?
 Just add it to package.json!
-  - .svelte files are located in assets/svelte
+  - `.svelte` files are located in assets/svelte
+  - `<style>` elements that need Postcss etc. should use `lang="scss"` instead of `type="text/scss"`
   - SSR has been disabled temporarily because there are too many crashes
     - LiveSvelte elements that use most Svelte Skeleton components must specify ssr={false}
   - Using @apply in `<style>` blocks with Svelte is [a bad idea](https://tailwindcss.com/docs/functions-and-directives#using-apply-with-per-component-css)